Read time: 7 mins

 Mission Control only makes sense when you see it in action.
 Talking about turbulence is one thing.
 Living through it with a room full of participants staring at you is another.

-But here is the twist.
-The son’s answers, while not valid for the study, opened up an unexpected angle.
-His perspective showed how much teenagers noticed about their parent’s condition, how involved they were in care routines, and how their role shaped the family’s day-to-day.
-That sparked a side conversation with the client about caregiver burden beyond the primary respondent and insights they had not considered exploring.
+Then there's the respondent who, during a long diary study, admitted halfway through that their teenage son had been filling out entries "to help out."
+Like OMG my head hurts now.
+Not at all what you want to hear.
+But here is the twist: the son's answers, while not valid for the study, opened up an unexpected angle.
+His perspective showed how much teenagers noticed about their parent's condition, how involved they were in care routines, and how their role shaped the family's day-to-day.
+That observation sparked a side conversation with the client about caregiver burden beyond the primary respondent — and insights they had not considered exploring.

 What started as a potential disaster became a reminder of why we do this work.
 People are messy.
 Families are complicated.
 Sometimes the wrong person picking up the pen hands you the kind of truth you could never have scripted.
 And in the end, the client did not just see us solve a problem.
 They saw us lean into the mess and find meaning inside of it.
+That kind of situation also surfaces a real consideration in study design: when studies involve specialized respondents or hard-to-reach audiences, the screening and ongoing eligibility verification that happens before and during fieldwork is what gives the data its integrity.
+Without it, problems go undetected rather than managed.

 What This Really Means